lutfihadiCEX/CustomerChurnMLOps_PL/README.md

 **Lutfihadi**

 ## Disclaimer
-This project is for research purposes only.
+This project is for research purposes only as part of exploring MLOps tech stacks